-There are two option of repayment structure, which are;
+There are two options for repayment structure, which are:

-While negotiating the loan, you have to include a number of elements like the risk recognition and mitigation, pricing and financial covenants.
+While negotiating the loan, you have to include a number of elements like risk recognition and mitigation, pricing, and financial covenants.

-Business term loans are ideal for financing developmental projects, business expansion or business purchases like management buyout.
+Business term loans are ideal for financing developmental projects, business expansion, or business purchases like management buyouts.

 Funds can be withdrawn anytime you need them after the facility has been advanced.
-You don’t have to ask for a new loan or sign a new contract because this saves you time, money.
+You don’t have to ask for a new loan or sign a new contract because this saves you time and money.
 You will not have to do any paperwork.

 The loan repayment period may go up to 10 years, with several repayment options to consider: